Wedding Tips

 Good Light

-Having good light makes a big difference to the photographs.
-Ideally, you want your makeup done where natural light is falling onto you (and your bridesmaids).
+Good light makes a big difference in the photographs.
+Ideally, you want your makeup done where natural light falls onto you (and your bridesmaids).

 The Ceremony

 The part of the day why everyone is here.
-Check beforehand if there are any photography restrictions at the ceremony location so you are not disappointed afterwards.
+Check beforehand for any photography restrictions at the ceremony location so you are not disappointed afterwards.

 Please ask if the officiant in charge of the wedding is happy to have your vows photographed.
 Sometimes, restricted photography is only allowed.
 For example, photographing from the back of the church.
 (I have been sent to the back of the room before, and in a few cases, a total ban on photographs during the ceremony.)